SmitaKankayya/WishlistApp-CoreData-APICall/README.md

     - Populate the UICollectionView with the parsed data.

-    - Design a custom cell containing product title and price.
+    - Design a custom cell.

 * 		Cell Selection: